 In this case, Advantage has completely failed — Tyler was utterly lacking in every regard.
 Until I hear from them, explaining to me what they intend to do to right my wrong experience, I will not give them my business, and I will make every effort to be sure nobody I know or am acquainted with does so.

-Review about: Advantage Rent A Car Manager.
+Product or Service Mentioned: Advantage Rent A Car Manager.

 Reason of review: Poor customer service.